Start an LLC in South Dakota

 3. Submit LLC Articles of Organization

-- Registered agent.
-Whoever will accept legal mail on behalf of your LLC.
-If you appoint yourself or another individual, you’ll need to list a physical address in South Dakota.
-If you list a commercial registered agent (like us!) you’ll only need to list a name and a CRA number.
-You can get the numbef from your registered agent.
+- Registered Agent.
+The person or company that you’ve named to accept legal mail on behalf of your LLC.
+If you appoint a commercial service (like Northwest!) as your LLC’s agent, you’ll also need to provide a CRA number, which you can get from your registered agent.

 - Management.
-Check the box to indicate whether your LLC will be managed my members or managers.
+Check a box to indicate whether your LLC will be managed by members or managers.

 - Manager Information.
 Manager-managed LLCs must list the name and address of each manager.